POLICY 11

 a.
 No Treatment Needed

-If an employee is injured while at work in any of the ways described above and does not require medical attention, no WC “grey packet” is needed.
-However, the injured worker should complete the first page of the Injury/Illness Report and submit it to their supervisor.
-The supervisor will complete the second page of the Injury/Illness Form and forward to HR.
-The Injury/Illness Report will be kept on file for one (1) year in case medical treatment becomes necessary and two (2) years for occupational exposure claims.
+If an employee is injured while at work in any of the ways described above and does not require medical attention, the injured worker will complete the top portion of the Injury/Illness Report and submit it to their supervisor.
+The supervisor will complete the bottom portion of the Injury/Illness Form and forward to HR.
+Human Resources will keep the Injury/Illness Report on file.
+If the employee’s condition worsens, they may file a claim within one (1) year from the date of physical injury or two (2) years from date of diagnosis for occupational exposure or disease.

 b.
 Medical Treatment Needed